chesstrainer-package.Rd

 key.

 The trainer keeps track of a score for each sequence.
 For a new sequence, the score starts out at 100.
 The score is multiplied by 0.8 after completing a sequence without any mistakes.
 When making a wrong move when playing a sequence, the score is increased by 40 points (up to a maximum of 100).
-Receiving a hint increases the score by 20 points (40 points when asking for both the starting and the target square).
+You can use the <t>

 The trainer uses the score to choose the next sequence.
 Sequences with higher scores have a higher chance to be presented.
 The probability of playing a particular sequence is computed with \(p_i = s_i^e / \sum s_i^e\), where \(s_i\) is the score of the \(i\)th sequence and \(e\) is the ‘exponent value’.
 This is set to 2 by default and enhances the probability that sequences with higher scores are more likely to be played.
 The exponent value can be adjusted with the <^>